clear-code/fx-meta-installer/README.md

 To use this, you need to do following steps:

- 1. Setup your environment to build NSIS binary.
+ 1. Setup your environment to build NSIS2 binary.
  2. Prepare configuration files and resouces (addons, CSS files, etc.) to include the final installer package.
  3. Build the binary of Fx Meta Instlaler (fainstall) and the final installer